simonmichael/hledger/doc/DECISIONS.md

-Originally, writing an explicit gain posting in a disposal entry required declaring its account with `type: G` (and the inferred unrealised-gain counter required `type: U`), so hledger could recognise it pre-balance and insert the matching counter.
+Originally, writing an explicit gain posting in a disposal entry required declaring its account with `type: G` (and the inferred unrealised-gain posting required `type: U`), so hledger could recognise it pre-balance and insert the matching balancing posting.
 This coupled balancing to journal metadata, which is painful for tools that generate journals from CSV (they'd have to emit the declarations too) and surprising to users who expect balancing to be purely arithmetic.

 Now, hledger detects the user's rgain by either of two paths:
-1. **Account-type detection** — declared `type: G` (preserved for back-compat and for directing the counter to a specific account).
+1. **Account-type detection** — postings to accounts declared with `type: G`.
-2. **Transacted-cost residual** — any non-zero single-commodity imbalance at transacted cost in a disposal entry is assumed to be rgain written by the user.
+2. **Heuristic detection** — when there are no type:G postings, hledger looks for postings that are neither Asset/Liability/Equity nor classified as acquire/dispose/transfer-from/transfer-to, and assumes these are gain postings - provided the rest of the entry balances, so a non-gain typo isn't silently absorbed.

-The residual path lets users write `revenues:gain  $-10`, or any other account name, without an account type declaration, and have hledger balance the entry.
-The gain amount is still checked (later) and any disagreement will raise an error.
+The heuristic path lets users write `revenues:gain  $-10`, or any other account name, without a `type: G` declaration, and have hledger balance the entry.
+The gain amount is still validated against the calculated disposal gain after lot matching.